hagezi/dns-blocklists/README.md

 ### ***Threat Intelligence Feeds - Increases security significantly!***
 *An blocklist for blocking malware, crypto, coin, scam, spam and phishing.
 Blocks domains known to spread malware, launch phishing attacks and host command-and-control servers.
 Based on various valid malware sources.*

-*Only partially included in multi normal and pro, not included in multi light.
-Can be used as an extension.*

 | Format | Link | Can be used for |
 |:-------|:-----|:----------------|